White Squall: Is the 1996 Movie Inspired by a Real Incident?

 Directed by Ridley Scott, ‘White Squall’ is a coming-of-age film that centers around 12 high school students who sign up for a sailing ship training program.
 The teenage boys go through several months of training and travel half the globe in a brigantine when suddenly they are faced with a severe storm.
 As the young boys set on the journey to explore the sea and step into adulthood, this ill-fated voyage brings tremendous loss and challenges for them.

-Released in 1966, the movie stars Jeff Bridges as the captain ‘Skipper’, Caroline Goodall as his wife Alice Sheldon, and Scott Wolf as Chuck Gieg, and is produced by Mimi Polk Gatlin and Rocky Lang.
+Released in 1966, the movie stars Jeff Bridges as the captain ‘Skipper’, Caroline Goodall as his wife Alice Sheldon, and Scott Wolf as Chuck Gieg.
+It was produced by Mimi Polk Gatlin and Rocky Lang.
 The movie takes the viewers on a ride with the teenage sailors who butt heads against each other and slowly learn to become shipmates.
 As they set to sail on Albatross, viewers cannot help but be captivated by the story and realistic portrayal of the misadventures.
-Viewers have also wondered if the story is inspired by real-life events.
+Viewers have also wondered if true events inspire the story.
 Let’s explore the truth!

 White Squall

-Mid voyage Albatross was put on shore for the boys to take a leave on the island.
-After getting into some trouble with the Skipper one of the students, Frank was expelled from the program and was bid farewell on the next port.
-As the ship crossed the equator, they all seem hopeful about the future and gained some confidence in their skills.
+Mid-voyage, Albatross was put on shore for the boys to take a leave on the island.
+After getting into some trouble with the Skipper, one of the students, Frank, was expelled from the program and was bid farewell at the next port.
+As the ship crossed the equator, they all seemed hopeful about the future and gained some confidence in their skills.
 But all the hope quickly turns to dust as a rogue wave strikes Albatross and completely capsizes the ship.
-The students try their best to use the skills they were taught to survive in the huge waves and somehow hold on to whatever they can, but few didn’t make it through.
-This horrific incident took the lives of six people on board, four students, and two crew members.
-After the survivors were rescued, they were taken to Florida where their testimonies were recorded.
+The students try their best to use the skills they were taught to survive in the huge waves and somehow hold on to whatever they can, but few don’t succeed.
+This horrific incident took the lives of six people on board: four students and two crew members.
+After the survivors were rescued, they were taken to Florida, where their testimonies were recorded.
 In the court, the Skipper accepted responsibility and took all the blame for the sinking of Albatross.
 The captain was asked to turn in his master seaman’s certificate, but his students stood by to support him.

 White Squall